Pro-unipotent harmonic actions and dynamical properties of $p$-adic cyclotomic multiple zeta values: Comparison between equations on integrals and equations on series

-In \cite{I-2}, we have defined maps of comparisons between series and integrals.
-In the context of this paper, it is natural to define a variant of the map of comparison from integral to series, which takes into account the properties of the iterated Frobenius viewed as a function of its number of iterations, and which has the additional advantage to be injective.
+In the context of this paper, it is natural to define a variant of the map of comparison from integral to series, which takes into account the properties of the iterated Frobenius viewed as a function of its number of iterations, and which has the additional advantage of being injective.

-\begin{Definition} Let the map $\comp^{\Sigma\smallint,\text{iter}} : \Ad_{\tilde{\Pi}_{1,0}(K)_{o(1)}}(e_{1}) \rightarrow ( K \langle\langle e_{0\cup\mu_{N}} \rangle\rangle_{\text{har}}^{\smallint_{1,0}})^{q^{\mathbb{N}^{\ast}}}$ defined by $f \mapsto \big( \tau(q^{\tilde{\alpha}})(f) \circ_{\har}^{\smallint_{1,0}} \Sigma f \big)_{\tilde{\alpha} \in \mathbb{N}^{\ast}}$. \end{Definition}
+\begin{Definition} Let the map $\comp^{\Sigma\smallint}_{\iter}: \Ad_{\tilde{\Pi}_{1,0}(K)_{o(1)}}(e_{1}) \rightarrow ( K \langle\langle e_{0\cup\mu_{N}} \rangle\rangle_{\text{har}}^{\smallint_{1,0}})^{q^{\mathbb{N}^{\ast}}}$ defined by $f \mapsto \big( \tau(q^{\tilde{\alpha}})(f) \circ_{\har}^{\smallint_{1,0}} \comp^{\Sigma\smallint} f \big)_{\tilde{\alpha} \in \mathbb{N}^{\ast}}$. \end{Definition}

-Equation (\ref{eq:first of I-3}) can be restated as $\comp^{\Sigma\smallint,\iter}(\Ad_{\Phi_{q,-\infty}}(e_{1})) = (\har_{q,\tilde{\alpha}})_{\alpha \in \mathbb{N}^{\ast}}$;
+Equation (\ref{eq:first of I-3}) can be restated as